Himak1/Tech4Good-hackaton-app/README.md

 We have an interactive proof of concept, to showcase the user experience.

 ## The Backend
 DuraFlip would make use of the BAG Kadaster API.
 This allows us to receive basic information abou the building, while the user only needs to give their address.
-This streamlines the process and keeps users more focused on thef end goal.
+This streamlines the process and keeps users more focused on the end goal.

 ## Contents
 The repository contains an artists impression of our concept app.
 And a python script which demonstrates how the backend of the app would function.